Tree House Recovery Colorado

 Post-Acute Withdrawal Syndrome

-Post-acute withdrawal syndrome (PAWS) refers to a group of symptoms that can occur after an individual stops using drugs or alcohol.
-These symptoms can last for several months or even up to two years after the individual has quit using.
+Post-acute withdrawal syndrome (PAWS) is a set of symptoms that can occur after quitting alcohol or drug use.
+These symptoms can persist for several months to two years.

-Moreover, PAWS is different from the acute withdrawal symptoms that occur in the first few days or weeks after stopping drug or alcohol use.
-While the acute withdrawal symptoms tend to be physical, such as shaking, nausea, or sweating, PAWS is more psychological and emotional.
+Unlike the acute withdrawal symptoms that occur in the first few days or weeks after stopping drug or alcohol use, PAWS is more psychological and emotional.

 Understanding the Two Stages of Withdrawal: Acute and Post-Acute